Stanford Rivers

 Stanford Rivers is a village and civil parish in the Epping Forest district of Essex, England.
 The parish, which is approximately 11 mi west from the county town of Chelmsford, contains the village of Toot Hill and the hamlet of Little End, both settlements larger than Stanford Rivers village, and the hamlet of Clatterford End.
 The village is 2.0 mi south-east of Chipping Ongar, 3 mi south-west of North Weald Bassett and 3 miles north-west of Kelvedon Hatch.
-The parish covers an area of 1,749 hectares.
+At the 2021 census the parish had a population of 852.

-The nearest London Underground station to the village is Epping, 5 mi to the west, the terminus of the Central line.
-Harlow Town Station, a National Rail station operated by Greater Anglia, is 8 mi to the northwest.
+The nearest London Underground station to the village is Epping, 5 mi to the west, the terminus of the Central Line.
+Harlow Town, a National Rail station operated by Greater Anglia, is 8 mi to the northwest.

 History

 According to A Dictionary of British Place Names, the 'Stanford' in Stanford Rivers derives from the Old English for "a stone ford or stony ford".
 Stanford Rivers is listed in the Domesday Book of 1086 as 'Stanfort', and in 1289 as "Stanford Ryueres", 'Ryueres' being the 13th-century manorial family.

 In trade directories Stanford Rivers is described as a parish three miles south from Ongar station on a branch of the London and North Eastern Railway, and seven miles from Brentwood and nineteen from London.
 The parish, part of the Ongar Hundred, Ongar Rural District, and Ongar petty sessional division, is in the Brentwood county court district.